 On the day of my birthday, I was welcomed by warm smiles and a hotel staff member surprised me with a stunning purple and green Thai silk scarf.
 I was overjoyed and shocked as I never expected to receive a gift from the staff.

-The Local Guy Who Drove Me Home Safely On His Motorbike.
+The Local Thai Guy Who Drove Me Home Safely On His Motorbike

 Venturing out to experience the nightlife solo can be a bit daunting but I love dancing and it’s an interesting way to see the city come alive at night.
 Unfortunately, the plan to meet up with some new friends didn’t happen as scheduled and I ended up exploring the nightlife by myself on the lively Bangla road.

-I accidentally found another room in Illuzion club, playing my favourite genre of music, Afrobeats.
-It’s the kind of music that makes you move to the beat and shake a leg or two.
+There was another room at Illuzion club that played my favourite music genre, Afrobeats.
+There’s something about this music that makes you want to move to the beat and shake a leg.
 The atmosphere in this club was buzzing.
-It was really great to see both Thai locals and tourists enjoying West African music that I grew up listening to.
+I was delighted to see Thai locals as well as tourists enjoying the West African music that I grew up listening to.
 That evening, I connected with lots of people from around the world.
-As I was trying to make my way back home, I noticed there were no taxis around as I tried to get home.
+I noticed there were no taxis around as I tried to get home.
 This lovely guy who I spoke to earlier passed me a spare helmet and drove me back to my hotel safely on his motorbike for free.

 Mrs Karn’s Contagious Smile

 If you know me well, you know food and travel are my love languages.
 I couldn’t leave Thailand without going on a culinary experience and attending my first cooking class abroad!

 Mrs Karn’s cooking class was amazing. a memorable experience I will never forget.
 Her positive energy and smile were contagious.
 She had a great sense of humour, a wealth of knowledge about Thai cuisine and simplified cooking tips which showed in her passion for making Thai cooking easy and authentic for everyone.
 I really enjoyed cooking Pad Thai, Tom yum kong, green Thai curry and mango sticky rice.